-- The consolidated financial statements give a true and fair view of the financial position of Vimetco N.V. as at 31 December 2014 and of its result and its cash flows for 2014 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code. - The company financial statements give a true and fair view of the financial position of Vimetco N.V. as at 31 December 2014 and of its result for the year 2014 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+- The consolidated financial statements give a true and fair view of the financial position of Vimetco N.V. as at 31 December 2015 and of its result and cash flows for 2015 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code. - The company financial statements give a true and fair view of the financial position of Vimetco N.V. as at 31 December 2015 and of its result for 2015 in accordance with Part 9 of Book 2 of the Dutch Civil Code.